Used coffee grounds

-Used coffee grounds is the result of brewing coffee, and are the final product after preparation of coffee.
+Used coffee grounds are the result of brewing coffee, and are the final product after preparation of coffee.
 Despite having several highly-desirable chemical components, used coffee grounds are generally regarded as waste, and they are usually thrown away or composted.
 As of 2019, it was estimated that over 15 million tonnes of spent coffee grounds are generated annually.
-Due to this quantity of waste and the chemical properties of used coffee grounds, potential uses for used coffee grounds are a hot topic of investigation as of the 2010s.
+Due to this quantity of waste and the chemical properties of used coffee grounds, they have several potential uses.

 In the late 19th century, used coffee grounds were used to adulterate pure coffee.

 Chemical composition

+Most used coffee grounds are similar in chemical composition, although coffee grounds used to make instant coffee have fewer chemicals in them due to a more extensive extraction process.
 Used coffee grounds are rich in sugars, which comprise about half of their weight.
 A further 20% is made up of proteins, and a further 20% is lignins.

-The dry coffee grounds contain significant amounts of potassium (11.7 g/kg), nitrogen (2.8 g/kg), magnesium (1.9 g/kg), and phosphorus (1.8 g/kg).
+The dry coffee grounds contain significant amounts of potassium (11.7 g/kg), nitrogen (27.9 g/kg), magnesium (1.9 g/kg), and phosphorus (1.8 g/kg).
 The quantity of caffeine remaining in used coffee grounds is around 48% of that in fresh coffee grounds.
 There are significantly less tannins in used coffee grounds than fresh coffee grounds.